asr319/ScoutOS/README.md

 The `ScoutOS` folder now contains a FastAPI backend with a Docker-based deployment setup.
 Run `docker-compose up` inside that directory to start the development stack.
 An additional example project lives in the `scoutos/` directory with a similar layout and a helper script for automated deployments.

-The stack now includes a React dashboard served from the `frontend` container.
-Visit `http://localhost:3000` after running Docker Compose to see live metrics update over WebSockets.
+The stack includes a React-based landing page served from the `frontend` container.
+Visit `http://localhost:3000` after running Docker Compose to use the memory portal for adding and viewing notes stored in the database.
 You can also experiment with the AI chat interface at `/chat.html` which connects to the backend AI API.
 The chat page sends JSON `{"prompt": "text"}` to `/api/ai/prompt` and displays the `response` field from the server.

 The backend now exposes an AI API at `/api/ai/prompt`.
 Each request persists the prompt and generated response in a local SQLite database so the agent can recall prior interactions.

+There are also endpoints for storing long-lived notes.
+POST JSON `{ "topic": "label", "content": "text", "summary": "optional" }` to `/api/memory` to persist a memory entry.
+Retrieve all entries for a topic via `GET /api/memory/{topic}`.

 ## Backend configuration